Image composite: YouTube video, WCBS-TV - Screenshot

 © 2023 Blaze Media LLC.
 All rights reserved.

-Charlotte Sena was out bike-riding with friends but had elected to do one more loop down a paved road, which cut through a heavily wooded area.
+WCBS-TV reported that the fourth-grader had been biking with friends, but had elected to do one more loop alone down a paved road, which threads through a heavily wooded area.

 The Sena family told NBC News in a statement, "We just want her returned safely like any parent would.
 No tip is too small, please call if you know anything at all."

 Extra to bloodhounds, divers, forest rangers, air boats, and ATVs, police are utilizing drones and other technology in their sweep of the park.

 In addition to on-the-ground efforts, police have also been working to trace cellphones utilized in the area around the time Sena went missing and gathering surveillance video, reported WCBS.

 The Times Union reported that the FBI is now assisting the NYSP in the search.

 As of early Monday, hundreds of personnel from various state agencies, including members of the Schenectady Fire Department, were reportedly combing the area for the girl.